softcover/softcover_book/chapters/customization.md

 ### PDF style
 \label{sec:pdf_style}

 You can customize the PDF styles in two different ways.
 The first and simpler is to edit the file `latex_styles/custom_pdf.sty`, whose default content is shown in Listing~\ref{code:custom_pdf_style}.
-This file gets included *last*, so any rules in `custom_pdf.sty` will override the defaults.
+This file gets included *last*, so any rules in `custom_\-pdf.sty` will override the defaults.
 Common uses for `custom_pdf.sty` include defining hyphenation rules for words \LaTeX\ can't hyphenate natively and adding support for any Unicode characters not supported by the PDF typesetting engine (xelatex).
 For example, uncommenting the code in Listing~\ref{code:custom_pdf_style} adds the rule for hyphenating "JavaScript" and adds PDF support for the Unicode characters ★ and ž (Listing~\ref{code:custom_pdf_style_uncommented}).

 \begin{codelisting}
 \label{code:custom_pdf_style}